Would you like to share your tasty shellfish treat with your dog? “Can Dogs Eat Shrimp” looks at the pros and cons of feeding shrimp to dogs!

 Can Dogs Eat Boiled Shrimp?

-Ideally, it’s best to avoid coatings or cooking methods other than boiling or steaming.
+It’s best to avoid coatings or cooking methods other than boiling or steaming.

 Even if you remove the breading from shrimp, it can still have residual additives that are unhealthy for your pup.

-How To Feed Your Dog Shrimp
+How to Feed Your Dog Shrimp

 After boiling or steaming in clear water, remove any part of the head, tail and shell and allow the shrimp to cool completely before offering it to your dog.

-De-veining is optional.
+Deveining is optional.

 Offer small dogs cut up pieces of shrimp; larger dogs can generally handle the whole shrimp at once.

 Since shrimp come in different sizes, you might feed your dog three little shrimp or one jumbo shrimp.
-This is a snack so measure according to your dog’s regular treat size portion.
+This is a snack, so measure according to your dog’s regular treat size portion.

-Editors note: Because shrimp are small they can make excellent training treats for raw fed dogs for special tasks where you need a high value treat
+Editor’s note: Because shrimp are small they can make excellent training treats for raw fed dogs for special tasks where you need a high-value treat

-Keeping Shrimp For Dogs Fresh
+Keeping Shrimp for Dogs Fresh

-Raw shrimp can be safely refrigerated for one to two days or frozen three to six months.
+Raw shrimp can be safely refrigerated for one to two days or frozen for three to six months.